Parents Barge Through Doors At North Suburban School Board Meeting, Chaos At Districts Around Illinois After Ruling Halting Mask Mandate

 NILES, Ill.
 (CBS) — Mass masked chaos – we’ve seen the scenes play out all across the state, as school districts have been scrambling to figure out how to handle the situation after a judge issued an order halting Gov. JB Pritzker’s school mask mandate.

 It has been a free-for-all, with each school district coming up with its own answers.
-At one school board meeting at Park Ridge-Niles School District 64 Monday night, it was an insane scene as parents barged through the doors from an overflow area.READ MORE: Chicago First Alert Weather: Wind Chills Going Into The Single Digits
+At one school board meeting at Park Ridge-Niles School District 64 Monday night, it was an insane scene as parents barged through the doors from an overflow area.READ MORE: Skokie Village Trustees Approve Carvana Vending Machine Despite Bird Safety, Traffic Concerns

 Some chanted and clapped, “unmask our children.”
 Others complained that people were making a “scene” with no masks on themselves.

+Late Monday evening, the school board vote ended in a tie, meaning masks are still required for now.

-The board is set to take a vote on its mask policy, but that vote was far from imminent as of 10 p.m. – given that the meeting had already been going on for three hours by then with parents still addressing the board.
+The vote was far from imminent as of 10 p.m. – given that the meeting had already been going on for three hours by then with parents still addressing the board.

 “It’s hard on students – the changes, back and forth, back and forth,” one parent told the board.